A tutorial on spatiotemporal partially observed Markov process models via the R package spatPomp: SpatPOMP models and their representation in spatPomp

-A basic operation on a SpatPOMP model is to simulate a stochastic realization of the latent process and the resulting data.
-This requires specifications of \code{rprocess} and \code{rmeasure}.
-Applying the \code{simulate} function to an object of \class{\spatPomp} by default returns another object of \class{\spatPomp}, within which the data $\vec{y}^*_{1:\Time}$ have been replaced by a stochastic realization of $\vec{Y}_{1:\Time}$.
-The corresponding realization of $\vec{X}_{0:\Time}$ is accessible via the \code{states} slot, and the \code{params} slot is filled with the value of $\vectheta$ used in the simulation.
+A first step to explore a SpatPOMP model is to simulate stochastic realizations of the latent process and the resulting measurements.
+This is carried out by \code{simulate()} which requires specification of \code{rprocess} and \code{rmeasure}.
+For example, \code{simulate(bm10)} produces a new object of \class{\spatPomp} for which the original data have been replaced with a simulation from the specified model.
+Unless a \code{params} argument is supplied, the simulation will be carried out using the parameter vector in \code{coef(bm10)}.
 Optionally, \code{simulate} can be made to return a \class{data.frame} object by supplying the argument \code{format=`data.frame'} in the call to \code{simulate}.
-Section \ref{sec:measles} provides an example of constructing a \class{spatPomp} object and simulating from it.